 “Most common requirements of data centres pertaining to housing regulations and power are being worked upon to encourage data centre investments and further downstream investments,” the state government said.

-Rathi said all buildings cannot house a data center.
+Rathi said all buildings could not house a data center.
 The building that houses a data center will generally need a higher ceiling.

 “The buildings are machine specific,” Rathi added.